py-pdf/fpdf2/docs/EmojisSymbolsDingbats.md

 ## Color fonts and emojis
 A wide variety of color fonts are supported - SBIX, CBDT/CBLC, SVG, COLRv0 and COLRv1.
 If a loaded font provides color glyphs, `fpdf2` will render them automatically.

+Bitmap-only fonts using EBDT/EBLC (for example, monochrome or grayscale bitmap strikes) are also supported.
+These are rendered using the current text color, with grayscale values applied as alpha.

 To always draw emoji as outline/monochrome even if the font includes color glyphs, set: `FPDF.render_color_fonts = False`

 ## Symbols